-▼ Licence Plans audits.
-These assess the adequacy of the Licence Plans (as a whole) that licensees prepare.14 These plans may include the Infrastructure Operating Plan, Water Quality Plan, Sewage Management Plan and Retail Supply Management Plan.
-15 These audits do not check the licensee's operational compliance with its licence.
+Licence Plans audits.
+These assess the adequacy of the Licence Plans (as a whole) that licensees prepare.16 These plans may include the Infrastructure Operating Plan, Water Quality Plan, Sewage Management Plan and Retail Supply Management Plan.17 These audits do not check the licensee's operational compliance with its licence.

 IPART provides guidance to licensees on the need to prepare Licence Plans, and to audit these plans, when we notify the outcome of the licence application.
-We submit the audit reports to the Minister on the licensees' behalf, for the Minister to grant commercial operation.
 The auditor assesses the adequacy of the Licence Plans and provides audit grades for each obligation under the WIC Act, WIC Regulation and the licence as necessary.
+We determine whether compliance action is required for an identified non-compliance.
+The types of actions we take may include follow-up audits, submission of amended plans or additional expert reports to address specific non-compliances or gaps in licence plans.